When SHTF, are you bugging in or bugging out?

 Cons of Bugging Out

 - You have to limit what you can carry.
 Pack a bug out bag that’s too heavy and you’ll want to ditch it after a couple of hours of walking non-stop.
 You have to make sure that you carry items that can help you survive for a 72-hour window though.
 This includes food supplies, shelter, water, and other provisions.

 - You have to be physically capable to bug out.
 This could be a problem if you or any of your family members have health conditions or mobility issues.

 - You’ll encounter a lot of potential threats and dangers while traveling from point A to point B. First off, you’ll be exposed to the elements.
 This could be a serious problem when you’re trying to bug out in bad weather.
 You’ll have to seek out or pitch your shelter.
-Get ready to forage for food, make fire from scratch and find water in case your own stash runs out before you get to a secured location.
+Get ready to forage for food, make a fire from scratch, and find water in case your stash runs out before you get to a secured location.

 - Expect human threats like armed looters or bandits.
 Be ready to defend yourself and carry weapons on your person.

 - You will have to split your resources between your bug out bag and bug out location.